 T.a.i.m.

-Here is an internal R & D document about T.a.i.m. with a picture and diagram.
+Here is an internal R & D document about T.a.i.m. with pictures and a diagram.

 The article explains the background and operation of the hollow axle motor